Course and Program Design

 - Individual faculty or faculty teams secure buy-in from their department chair(s) as well as any needed college, university, USG, or professional accrediting body approvals.

-- Faculty and their CETL design team discuss project aims and develop a high-level project plan that works for everyone.
+- Faculty and their CETLOE design team discuss project aims and develop a high-level project plan that works for everyone.
 The project plan includes a timeline of qprogress milestones as well as possible graphic design, video, or animation needs; learning technology integrations; and learning analytics services.

 - Faculty and design teams sign a memorandum of understanding, so that we’re all on the same page regarding the timeline, responsibilities, amount of work involved, ownership of digital educational materials, etc.